How long have we had a WRC on campus?

 Who does the Women’s Resource Center Serve?

 The WRC serves everyone!
 We organize large-scale programs addressing the topics of sexual assault, self empowerment, and dating violence that reach all students all year long.
 The WRC does outreach to the residence halls and supports all of the different groups and clubs on campus.
-We are home to The Body Positive, a self-love and empowerment support group for women held every Thursday from 5:30-7.
-The WRC also hosts writing workshops for both men and women.
-This year, the WRC is hosting a monthly co-ed series of programs called “Defining You” every third Wednesday at 6pm in the WRC.
+We are home to The Body Positive, a self-love and empowerment support group for women held every Wednesday from 5:30-7.

 Why do we need a Women’s Resource Center?

 In the context of a society where women still earn about 80% of what men earn in the workforce, where women comprise the majority of victims in dating/domestic violence and the majority of victims in sexual assault cases are women, St. Mary’s College of California is committed to proactively supporting women and men in addressing these issues.

 Why does the Women’s Resource Center serve men as well as women?

 The Women’s Resource Center recognizes that in order to create change and to make the world a more harmonious place for men and women, it is necessary to provide both women and men with a safe place to talk, debrief, learn, and grow as they navigate issues related to relationships, balance, oppression, privilege, and mutual respect.

 The WRC is open Monday-Friday 8:30-4:30 and often has extended hours for programs and outreach initiatives.